1995 Carmarthenshire County Council election: Whitland (one seat)

-By-elections 1995-99
+By-elections between 1995 and 1999

 Penygroes 1996

 A by-election was held in the Penygroes ward following the death of Plaid Cymru councillor Ceirwyn Davies.
 Lynne Davies, who had previously represented the ward on Dinefwr Borough Council from 1976 until 1996 was elected in his place.

 Carmarthen Town South 1997

 A by-election was held in the Carmarthen Town South ward following the death of Liberal Democrat councillor Dr Margaret Evans.

 Burry Port 1998

 A by-election was held in the Burry Port ward following the death of Liberal Democrat councillor George West.